MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/security-check-with-attempts/ios/index.md

 }
 ```

-The client must then register a **challenge handler** for each `SecurityCheck`, which will know how to handle the challenge (eg. show a login screen).
+The client should then register a **challenge handler** for each `SecurityCheck`.
+The challenge handler defines the client-side behavior that is specific to the security check.

 ## Creating the challenge handler

-A **challenge handler** is a class responsible for handling challenges sent by the MobileFirst server, such as collecting credentials and submitting them back to the `SecurityCheck`.
+A challenge handler is a class responsible for handling challenges sent by the MobileFirst server, such as displaying a login screen, collecting credentials and submitting them back to the `SecurityCheck`.

-In this example, the `SecurityCheck` is `PinCodeAttempts` defined in [Implementing Security Check with Attempts Security Adapter](../adapter).
+In this example, the `SecurityCheck` is `PinCodeAttempts` which was defined in [Implementing Security Check with Attempts Security Adapter](../adapter).
 The challenge sent by this `SecurityCheck` contains the number of remaining attempts to login (`remainingAttempts`), and an optional `errorMsg`.

 Create a Swift class that extends `WLChallengeHandler`: